Asha Parekh: Personal life

 Parekh has never married.
 At an event in 2017, she said that for her, "a good marriage mattered more than just getting married," as she didn't want to "marry just for the sake of having that title."

 In her memoir, Parekh confirmed a relationship with director Nasir Hussain who was married to Ayesha Khan and had two children.
-She considers him to be the "only man she ever loved."
-She did not pursue marriage with Hussain because she did not want to be a "home breaker" and "traumatize his children."
-Parekh mentioned there is no ill-will between her and Hussain's family; his children, Nusrat and Imran, attended her book launch.
-After Hussain's death in 2002, Parekh recalled that she had not been in touch with him during the last year of his life, as he had become reclusive, but she did speak to him before his demise.
+While she considered him to be the "only man she ever loved," Parekh did not persuade Hussain for marriage to avoid being a "home breaker" and "[traumatising] his children."
+She has alluded to the absence of any ill-will between her and Hussain's family; his children, Nusrat and Imran, attended her book launch.
+After Hussain's death in 2002, Parekh recalled that she had not been in touch with him during the last year of his life, as he had become reclusive, but did speak to him before his demise.

-She almost married an Indian professor based in America, but he confessed to having a girlfriend, and the wedding plans fell through.
+Parekh almost married a US-based Indian professor before he confessed to having a girlfriend and the wedding plans fell through.
 Following her mother's advice, she explored arranged marriage prospects, but didn't find the "right kind of man" and felt "put off by the whole premise of marriage."

-She is close with fellow-actors Nargis Rabadi, Helen, Waheeda Rehman, and Saira Banu.

-Parekh tried to adopt a child who "triggered a fervent maternal instinct" in her, but he was suffering from congenial defects, and the doctors refused.
+She tried to adopt a child suffering from congenial defects, who "triggered a fervent maternal instinct" in her, but the doctors refused.
 "They asked me to select another child, but my love for this child I didn't even know was unrelenting and I was adamant on adopting only him," she told Verve Magazine.
 Her mother experienced a stroke soon after, and Parekh became occupied with caretaking.
 "I was very attached to [my mother] and the very notion of having another being to care for besides her then seemed inconceivable," she said.

+Parekh is close with fellow-actors Nargis Rabadi, Helen, Waheeda Rehman, and Saira Banu.

 As of 2025, Parekh dedicates her time to her dance academy Kara Bhavan.
 She established Bhikhubai Chandulal Jalundwala (BCJ) General Hospital and Asha Parekh Research Centre, also known as Asha Parekh Hospital, in Santacruz, Mumbai to honour her mother who died of cancer in September 1990.
 The 120-bed hospital was run by a Trust, and tended to 300 patients a day.
 It first closed in 2007 after the employees went on strike demanding a higher salary and reinstatement of five unfairly-dismissed staff members.
 In 2009, Suketu Shah, CEO of BCJ General Hospital announced that the hospital will reopen in March of that year.
 The hospital was closed again in 2018 owing to financial losses.
 Confirming the news, Parekh said the Trust "entered a joint venture to redevelop the building for a new hospital."
 In 2024, Shalby Hospitals, a multispecialty hospital franchise, acquired a thirty-year lease for running the BCJ General Hospital.
 The company announced that they are in the process of formalising a lease agreement with the Trust, and securing necessary permissions to construct a new 175-bedded facility.